navicore/cem3/examples/http/README.md

-# HTTP Examples for cem3
+# HTTP Examples for Seq

-This directory contains a tutorial series demonstrating HTTP routing and server capabilities in cem3.
+This directory contains a tutorial series demonstrating HTTP routing and server capabilities in Seq.

 ## Prerequisites